-Suominen strives to reduce its direct environmental load and minimize the environmental impacts of its products throughout their life cycle.
-In our own operations, we focus on improving our energy and water efficiency and reducing the amount of landfill waste.
+Suominen strives to reduce the environmental load of its operations.
+The focus is on improving our energy and water efficiency and reducing the amount of landfill waste.

-Thanks to our continuous efforts to improve our water-treatment systems, all the water used in Suominen’s operations is as clean or cleaner than it was when taken into our process.
+Thanks to our continuous efforts to improve our water-treatment systems, all the water discharged from Suominen’s operations is as clean or cleaner than it was when taken into our process.

-In 2016, Suominen’s total greenhouse gas emissions (scope 1 and scope 2) fell to 0.99 tons of CO2 equivalent per ton of product, down from 1.07 t/t in 2015.
-Suominen has not set targets for reducing greenhouse gas emissions but, instead, aims at reducing emissions by setting energy-efficiency targets.
+After several years of decline, in 2017 Suominen’s total greenhouse gas emissions (scope 1 and scope 2) somewhat increased to 1.01 tons of CO2 equivalent per ton of product (0.99 t/t in 2016).
+Suominen aims at reducing emissions by setting energy-efficiency targets.